subhashydv/head-tail/README.md

 tail -n lines file ==> This filter displays the last count lines of specified files.

 tail -c bytes file ==> This filter displays the last count character of specified files.

+tail -q file ==>  Suppresses printing of headers when multiple files are being examined.

+tail -r file ==> The -r option causes the input to be displayed in reverse order, by line.
 ```